mattrussell2/gradescope-autograder/README.md

 ## Gitlab-runner jobs
 For reference, again, the three jobs which will run automatically (if required) on `git push` are

-### Updating course files and (file permissions!) on the halligan server
+### Updating course files and (file permissions!) on the eecs server
 This is done with `rsync`.
-Remember that the runner runs *on the halligan servers*, so it can do all of this locally.
+Remember that the runner runs *on the eecs servers*, so it can do all of this locally.
 Whichever account created the runner will own the files.
 They will be chmodded and chgrpd according to `config.toml`.
 The scripts `autograding/bin/restore-permissions` and `autograding/bin/reveal-current-assignments` will be run to rework the permissions of all the files in the repo, according to the release dates in the file `public_html/assignments.toml`.

+Note: although the scripts to set permissions occur at every pipeline run, they will not by default run at the `correct' times to release student files.
+To fix this, at the start of the semester you can implement a pipeline schedule in gitlab so that the pipeline will run just after the release time you specify.
+The default pipeline will work fine, just change the time to your liking.
+See [here](https://docs.gitlab.com/ci/pipelines/schedules/#add-a-pipeline-schedule) for details.

 ### Building a gradescope autograding docker container
 Gradescope relies on docker containers to do the autograding for your course.
 One job that the runner will run is to build the container with a clone of your course repo inside of it; it will then upload that container to a private dockerhub repository at the location: **`tuftscs/gradescope-autograder:YOUR_COURSE_SLUG`**.
 This will happen automatically, so after it uploads, you simply need to enter this address in gradescope under the manual docker configuration for an autograding assignment.
 It will work immediately after the `CI/CD` job finishes.
 Note that the names in gradescope for your autograding assignments must match their names in the `assignments/` folder, with the exception that space characters on gradecsope are converted to underscores by the autograder.